yzpaul/ExpenseOwl/README.md

 - Desktop: Click the install icon in your browser's address bar
 - iOS: Use Safari's "Add to Home Screen" option in the share menu
-- Android: Use Chrome's "Add to Home Screen" option in the menu
+- Android: Use Chrome's "Install" option in the menu

 ### Intention of Use

-Just use this to add expenses quickly.
-It's been designed to help you do that.
+Reiterating that you should use this to just add expenses quickly.
 The default name for an expense is `unnamed` and the date is automatically set to current date.
-There's a set list of categories to choose from.
+There's a default list of categories to choose from, which can be edited very easily.

 In the ideal case, `enter the amount and choose category` - that's it!

 For a bit more involved case, `enter the amount and name, choose the category, and select the date` - still very simple!

 The application only allows addition and deletion, there's no need for editing.
-There are no tags, no wallet info, nothing.
-Once again, plain and simple is the main intention with this one.
+There are no tags, no wallet info, no budgeting, nothing!
+Plain and simple for the win.

 # Screenshots